jonnyhoff/jira-cloud-worklogger/README.md

   time.
 - Within any issue list, choose **Back to view selector** (shortcut `b`) to return without changing your current selection.
+- While Jira searches are running you’ll see a spinner indicating that tickets are being loaded.

 After each successful selection, the CLI asks whether you want to **Log time now** or keep browsing.
 Pick the new option to jump straight into either the timer or